MicrosoftDocs/SupportArticles-docs/support/aspnetcore/lab-1-2-analyze-core-dumps-lldb-debugger.md

 :::image type="content" source="./media/lab-1-2-analyze-core-dumps-lldb-debugger/pe.png" alt-text="BuggyAmb pe" border="true":::

-As you can see from the output, the `pe` command displays the information about the last exception thrown in the current thread, if there is any.
+As you can see in the output, the `pe` command displays the information about the last exception, if any, that was thrown in the current thread.

-In our case, we can see the exception message, which is **resource temporarily unavailable** in our case, but the type of the exception and the function names are not resolved.
-Instead their values are indicated as **unknown**.
+The exception message in this case is **resource temporarily unavailable**.
+However, the type of exception and the function names are not resolved.
+Instead, their values are indicated as **unknown**.

-The address of the exception is also displayed, and you can try passing this address as a parameter in the pe command to see if you can get more details.
-Now, run `pe 00007F8244048538` (replacing this address with the address that's displayed in the dump file).
-Notice, however, that this won't help your investigation much because the function names are still listed as **unknown**.
+The address of the exception is also displayed.
+You can try to pass this address as a parameter in the `pe` command to see whether more details are available.
+Then, run `pe 00007F8244048538`.

+> [!NOTE]
+> In this command, replace the address with the address that's displayed in the dump file.

 :::image type="content" source="./media/lab-1-2-analyze-core-dumps-lldb-debugger/unknow.png" alt-text="BuggyAmb unknow" border="true":::